ignaciovazquez/Highrise-PHP-Api/README.markdown

 Documentation is coming soon, please check the test directory for examples.

-This PHP Class currently allow CRUD support for People objects only.
+This PHP Class currently allows CRUD support for People objects only.
 Support for other object types will be uploaded shortly.

 Please mind the tests are only supposed to run in a blank Highrise account and not on a live one.